 At large exchanges, high-quality stones are rarely sold.
 This is because fairs often have to pay high prices for stands.
 Also, travel expenses and associated insurances are always high and are calculated by the seller in the diamond price.
 You can imagine who is going to pay for these extra costs…

 Diamonds – and jewelry in general – don’t have “factory prices” as opposed to, for example, clothing.
 As explained at #4, fair diamonds have a fair price.
 Statements such as “Sale” and “50% discount” should be taken with a grain of salt when it comes to diamonds.
 Whoever falls for these kinds of promises will often come out deceived.

-Raw diamonds have a fixed price in dollars all over the world.
+Rough diamonds have a fixed price in dollars all over the world.
 They are therefore not cheaper in one or another country.
 There are many stories on the internet of people who were tempted to buy a diamond abroad.
-Back home, they often found out they were scammed.
+Back home, they discovered they fell victim to a scam artist.
 In some cases, the diamonds are not even real and the metals are of poor quality.

 You don’t have to wander through the internet long to find companies selling diamonds online.
 Assuming they are fair businesses, they will never really be much cheaper than regular companies.
 Even though they may act as if they are cheaper, they still have to deal with the fixed prices.
 Every company has their costs: whether it’s a jeweler, goldsmith or online store.
 The one has higher staff costs and the other has higher insurance costs for example.
 This is the best case scenario.
 Online there are many bad diamond sellers.
 If you buy a diamond there, you can never check whether the attached certificate belongs in fact to that particular diamond.